DannyGB/SuperGee/README.md

 ## Features

 - Wraps the beets ls (list) command
-- Allows opening the file if the -p switch is used in the search
+- Allows opening of the file or directory if the -p switch is used in the search

 ## Installation and Build

+### Prepare meson build

 1. [Clone the SuperGee repository](https://github.com/DannyGB/SuperGee.git)
 1. cd ./src
 1. mkdir ../build
 1. meson ../build && cd ../build

+### Build the project

-1. ninja
+1. ./build.sh

 ## How to use?